-SUNY Korea has adopted procedures to receive, investigate, and resolve complaints.
-Full details are available in SUNY Korea's Sexual Misconduct Policy and Procedure in its University Student Conduct Code, the Complaint Procedure for Allegations of Discrimination, and the Reporting Options and Resources document.
+SUNY Korea has adopted procedures to receive, investigate, and resolve complaints of sexual misconduct.
+Full details are available in SUNY Korea's Sexual Misconduct Policy and

+Procedure in its University Student Conduct Code, the Complaint Procedure for Allegations of Discrimination, and the Reporting Options and Resources document.